Kianelc/CustomerSuccessBalancing/README.md

 Welcome to CustomerSuccess Balancing!
 This project is implemented in Javascript and focuses on customer success management.

+## Language Version

+This project requires Node.js version 14 or higher.
+Make sure you have Node.js installed before running the project.

 ## How to Run the Project

 To run the tests for this project, follow the steps below: